 Welcome to Richard Bland College.
 As a faculty member, you are an integral part of the Richard Bland College (“College”) commitment to quality instruction and education.

 The Richard Bland College Faculty Handbook provides many of the policies, information concerning the policies, and related administrative matters associated with the role of a faculty member.
 (The College Policy Manual provides policies that apply to all College employees, including faculty, and other campus-wide policies may be found on the College website, rbc.edu.)
-Any questions concerning the administrative policies of the College may be directed to the Dean of Faculty or the President.
-Concerns and questions related to course content and instructional needs may be directed to the appropriate Academic Division Chair and/or the Office of the Dean of Faculty.
-It shall be the responsibility of the Office of the Dean of Faculty to maintain the Handbook and provide to the President any recommended changes from the appropriate administrative units or the faculty.
+Any questions concerning the administrative policies of the College may be directed to the Chief Academic Officer or the President.
+Concerns and questions related to course content and instructional needs may be directed to the appropriate Academic Division Chair and/or the Office of the Chief Academic Officer.
+It shall be the responsibility of the Office of the Chief Academic Officer to maintain the Handbook and provide to the President any recommended changes from the appropriate administrative units or the faculty.

 This Faculty Handbook and the Richard Bland College Catalog are provided for your information and preparation for serving as a member of the Richard Bland College faculty.

 This document is applicable to all faculty members at Richard Bland College.
 These educators are known, for the purposes of this document, as “teaching faculty.”

 II.
 Statement of Faculty Rights and Responsibilities

 Faculty are responsible for all aspects relating to the educational programs of the College, making recommendations to the Chief Academic Officer.
 Duties of the faculty include, but are not limited to making recommendations to College administration concerning:

 - Reviewing and revising the mission, goals, and policies of the College;

 - Developing and maintaining an educational program of high quality;